JulianKominovic/use-query/README.md

 ### Catch the errors!

-In case yout request drops in error state useQuery will return it.
+In case your request drops in error state useQuery will return it.

 ```diff
 import useQuery from "@jkominovic/use-query";